Ronin (film): Plot

 At a bistro in Montmartre, IRA operative Deirdre meets with two Americans, Sam and Larry, and a Frenchman, Vincent.
 She takes them to a warehouse where Englishman Spence and German Gregor are waiting.
 Conversations among the men reveal that they are former government and military agents who have become mercenaries.
-Deirdre briefs the group on their mission: to attack a heavily armed convoy and steal a large, metallic briefcase.
-Its contents are never revealed.
+Deirdre briefs the group on their mission: to attack a heavily armed convoy and steal a large, metallic briefcase, whose content is never revealed.

 The team's first preparation task is to acquire firearms, which turns into an ambush; the team survives and gets the weapons.
-Deirdre meets with her handler, Seamus O'Rourke, who tells her that the Russian mafia is bidding for the briefcase and that the team must intervene to prevent them.
+Deirdre meets with her handler, Seamus O'Rourke, who tells her that the Russian mafia is bidding on the briefcase and that the team must intervene to prevent them from winning.
 Spence is exposed as a fraud by Sam; he is dismissed by Deirdre, and the others continue their mission.

 Deirdre's team successfully ambushes the convoy at Villefranche-sur-Mer and pursues the survivors to Nice.
 During the gunfight, Gregor steals the case and replaces it with explosives in an attempt to sabotage the others.
 He attempts selling it to the Russians, but his contact betrays him; Gregor kills the contact and has Mikhi – the Russian mobster in charge of the deal – agree to another meeting.
 The team tracks Gregor through one of Sam's old contacts and corners him in the Arles Amphitheatre during his meeting with two of Mikhi's men.
 Sam chases Gregor, who flees but is caught by Seamus.

 Deirdre and Vincent confront the two Russian hoods, prompting a shootout.
 Sam arrives to help, killing one, but is injured by a ricochet from the other.
 Seamus kills Larry and escapes with a reluctant Deirdre and the captured Gregor.
 Vincent takes Sam to a villa that is owned by his friend Jean-Pierre.
 After removing the bullet and letting Sam recuperate, Jean-Pierre compares Sam's situation to the tale of the 47 Ronin.
 Vincent asks Jean-Pierre to help them find Gregor and the Irish operatives.